 They are super light Egg-based Sponge Biscuits that can be used to make many desserts like Charlottes, Triffles and sometimes Tiramisu.

-To make “Biscuits Cuillère“, you will need (see exact quantities below):
+To make “Biscuits Cuillère“, you will need (scroll down to recipe card for all quantities):

 - Eggs: White and Yolks separate